Spathoglottis: Description

 Orchids in the genus Spathoglottis are evergreen, terrestrial herbs with crowded pseudobulbs just below the surface of the soil and a few large, pleated leaves.
 The flowering stem emerges from a pseudoblulb and bears medium-sized, colourful flowers.
 The flowers open widely with the sepals and petals all similar in size to each other, although with the petals usually broader, the sepals are hairy on the outside.
 The labellum has three lobes, the side lobes more or less upright and the middle lobe with a claw near its base.

 Taxonomy and naming

-The genus Spathoglottis was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië.
+The genus Spathoglottis was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië, and the first species he described (the type species) was S. plicata.
 The genus name Spathoglottis is derived from the Greek spathe, spathe, and glotta, tongue, a probable reference to the broad labellum midlobe".

 Species list

-Species accepted by the World Checklist of Selected Plant Families as of October 2018 are:
+Species accepted by the Plants of the World Online as of October 2025 are: